alanbluefox/alanbluefox/README.md

 - 👋 Hi, I’m @alanbluefox
 - 👀 interested in Machine Learning,
 - Django,
-- 🌱 I’m currently learning "Machine Learning" abd "django"
+- 🌱 I’m currently learning "Machine Learning" and "django"
 - 💞️ Python
 - 📫 How to reach me (may be later)
 - interesting